 Figure 1 summarises the process of identifying and selecting relevant literature.
 Of the 2268 citations identified, 16 studies23-38 investigating 19 unique externally validated RAMs met the inclusion criteria.
-Only one of these studies presented data on model development and external validation (this study used UK Clinical Practice Research Data linked to Hospital Episode Statistics to develop a risk prediction model and externally validated using Swedish medical birth registry data).
-The remaining studies focused on external validation with no description of the initial derivation methodology.23-34 36-38 Due to the lack of model derivation studies with external validation, we also identified and included one internal ? validation study for completeness (ie, prediction model development without external validation).
-This study used a bootstrap validation approach to capture optiused a bootstrap validation approach to capture optimism in model performance 40 41 when applied to similar future patients.
+Only one of these studies35 presented data on model development and external validation (this study used UK Clinical Practice Research Data linked to Hospital Episode Statistics to develop a risk prediction model and externally validated using Swedish medical birth registry data).
+The remaining studies focused on external validation with no description of the initial derivation methodology.^{23-34 36-38} Due to the lack of model derivation studies with external validation, we also identified and included one internal 8 validation, we also recentred and increased one internal validation study for completeness (ie, prediction model development without external validation).39 This study get used a bootstrap validation approach to capture optiused a bootstrap validation approach to capture optimism in model performance^{40 41} when applied to similar future patients.
 Most of the full-text articles (n=97)